cedvan/docker-toran-proxy/README.md

 - **TORAN_HOST**: The hostname of the toran proxy server.
 Defaults to `localhost`
 - **TORAN_HTTPS**: Set to `true` to enable https support, Defaults to `false`. **Do not forget to add the certificates files**
-- **TORAN_PACKAGIST**: Enabled packagist proxy repository.
-Possible configuration options are `proxy` and `false`.
-Defaults to `proxy`
-- **TORAN_SYNC**: Snchronization mode.
-Possible configuration options are `lazy`, `all` and `new`.
-Defaults to `lazy`
-    - `lazy` : Every archive is built on demand when you first install a given package's version
-    - `new` : Tags newer than the oldest version you have used will be pre-cached as soon as they are available
-    - `all` : All releases will be pre-cached as they become available
 - **TORAN_TOKEN_GITHUB**: Add your Github token for ensure download repositories since Github.
 Default null.

 ## Toran Proxy License